processing/art-plus-code/_curriculum/02-02-Lessons_Instructional-Art--Collage.md

 ---

 Don’t worry if you don’t know what a variable is quite yet!
-We’ll cover that in our next unit :) Try it out for now.
+We’ll cover that in our next unit.
+Try it out for now.

 ### Loading Images